Espyo/Pikifen/source/source/lib/inpution/readme.md

 ## Features

-* Many settings:
+### Many settings
+* Different input value types.
-  * Analog (range [0 - 1]), digital (just 0 or 1), and "down-only" (just 1) input values, and conversions between them (see `ActionType::valueType`).
+  * Actions can have an analog (range [0 - 1]), digital (just 0 or 1), or "down-only" (just 1) value type.
+Conversions between them happen automatically.
+  * e.g. A digital action can be triggered by an analog button, like shooting bound to an analog trigger.
+  * See `ActionType::valueType`.
+* Auto-repeats.
-  * Auto-repeated action events as long as the input is held (see `ActionType::autoRepeat`).
+  * If enabled, as long as the input is held, Inpution can repeatedly send multiple actions over time.
+  * e.g. The player holds up on the D-pad, and several "menu up" actions are triggered so they can navigate through menus quickly.
+  * See `ActionType::autoRepeat`.
+* Direct action events.
-  * Actions can be generated directly from input events, or from the total combined internal hardware state (see `ActionType::directEvents`).
+  * If enabled, actions are generated directly from input events.
+Disabled by default, which instead uses the total combined internal hardware state at the end of a frame.
+  * e.g. Pressing A triggers a punch action.
+Pressing B (also punch) when A is held does nothing if the feature is disabled, but triggers a new action if enabled.
+  * See `ActionType::directEvents`.
+* Queue reinsertion.
-  * Reinserting actions into the queue for a buffer effect (see `ActionType::reinsertionTTL`).
+  * Reinserting actions into the queue for a buffer effect.
+  * e.g. The player pressed the A button to jump while in mid-air.
+The action goes back into the queue for some frames.
+If the player lands a couple of frames after this, the action is still in the queue and can now make the player jump.
+  * See `ActionType::reinsertionTTL`.
-  * Multiple players (see `Action::playerNr`).
+* Multiple players.
+  * See `Action::playerNr`.
-  * Analog stick deadzone processing, with all sorts of interpolations (see `ManagerOptions`).
+* Analog stick deadzone processing.
+  * Comes with all sorts of interpolations.
+  * See `ManagerOptions`.

-* Varied support:
+### Varied support
 * Support for multiple controllers at once.
+* Support for free binds.
-  * Support for the input source triggering multiple actions, and for multiple input sources triggering the same action.
+  * An input source can trigger multiple actions, and multiple input sources can trigger the same action.
-  * Support for stateful input sources (buttons, keys, analog sticks, etc.) and stateless sources (mouse wheel spins, typed characters).
+* Support for stateful and stateless input sources.
+  * Stateful sources include buttons, keys, analog sticks, etc., meaning they are always in a given state till the player physically changes them.
+Stateless sources include mouse wheel spins, typed characters, etc., and a player's physical movement is one-and-done.
-  * Support for binds with modifiers (e.g. pressing Ctrl before pressing S) (see `Manager::modifiers`).
+* Support for binds with modifiers.
+  * e.g. pressing Ctrl before pressing S, in order to save in a menu.
+  * See `Manager::modifiers`.
-  * Support for analog buttons (e.g. X-Box 360 triggers), so long as you can identify when a "stick" is actually an analog button.
+* Support for analog buttons.
+  * As long as you can identify an input source as an analog button, which are sometimes internally defined as analog sticks, then you can inform Inpution about it.
+  * e.g. The X-Box 360 triggers.

-* Specific features:
+### Specific features
-  * Game states logic (see `Manager::setGameState()`).
+* Game states logic.
+  * e.g. If you have a state for the "Ready..." cutscene before the player has control, and have a state for normal gameplay, then holding right in the cutscene state lets the player walk right on frame 1 of the gameplay state.
+  * See `Manager::setGameState()`.
-  * Temporarily ignoring given input sources (see `Manager::startIgnoringInputSource()`).
+* Temporarily ignoring given input sources.
+  * e.g. You just captured an input in the options menu to assign to a bind, and you don't want that input to immediately trigger its action.
+  * See `Manager::startIgnoringInputSource()`.

-* About the library:
+### About the library
 * Fairly light, and fairly simple.
 * Very agnostic, and with no external dependencies.

 ### What it doesn't do